Department F – Swine

 - To recognize hog buyers, $5.00 will be retained from the proceeds of each hog sold to purchase a newspaper advertisement.

 - PENS MUST BE STRIPPED OF OLD BEDDING AND REBEDDED WITH FRESH BEDDING TWICE DURING FAIR WEEK.
-THE DESIGNATED TIMES WILL BE AT LEAST ONCE BEFORE SHOW DAY AND ONCE BEFORE SALE DAY.

 - The Swine Committee reserves the right to amend and interpret these rules and regulations as they see fit.